raphael1688/f5xc-solutions/docs/guides/guide-cdn-layer7-route-to-cdn.rst

 HTTP LB CDN Specific Configuration to Route to the CDN:
 -------------------------------------------------------
 Prerequisite for this section is understanding on how to configure an HTTP-LB and advertise it to the internet.
-We will only show case Origin (including health check), layer 7 route redirect, layer 7 route direct to cdn with a fallback pool, and injecting a header (to match service policy on CDN distribtution)
+We will only show case Origin (including health check), layer 7 route to cdn with a fallback pool, and injecting a header (to match service policy on CDN distribtution)

 - **Once logged into your F5 Distributed Cloud Console**
    * Goto Multi-Cloud App Connect Tile